agcom/entity-extension-model/extensions/primitive-type.md

 It would have been easier and more abstract (in a good way) to say that at the string type.

 Imagine it's 2070 and new computers, instead of digital logic, work on top of a new logic; Graph logic.
-Now to implement this person model ☝️, they should handle the bit type, thus, mimicking logical computers.
+Now to implement this person model ☝️, they should handle the bit type, thus, mimicking digital computers.
 The model is bound to digital computers.

 But, with the following 👇 person model,